Nyveruus/Nyveruus/README.md

 - [HTTP Server](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/http-server) — HTTP/1.1 static file server with MIME support.
 It uses an accept and then thread model.
 Uses TCP socket and parses HTTP GET methods with regex.
 If the requested file is found, a 200 ok is returned along with the file; otherwise 404

-- [TCP Server & Client](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/tcp-suite) — Poll based TCP chat, server broadcasts to all clients, handles up to 100 concurrent connections.
+- [TCP Server & Client](https://github.com/Nyveruus/systems-programming/tree/main/projects/networking/tcp-suite) — Poll based TCP chat, server broadcasts to all clients, handles up to 100 connections.
 Client connections and disconnections are tracked with poll

 - [IPC and Minishell](https://github.com/Nyveruus/systems-programming/tree/main/projects/ipc) — Unix pipes, I/O redirection and process execution demonstrations using fork, dup2, execl...